-Were you or a loved one a victim of sexual assault in Miami, FL?
+Were you or a loved one a victim of sexual assault in Miami, Florida?
 You may be entitled to seek compensation in civil court from your attacker and anyone whose negligence allowed the attack to happen.
 An experienced Miami sexual assault lawyer at Shaked Law Personal Injury Lawyers can help you recover money for medical bills, lost wages, and your pain and suffering.

 We’ve represented thousands of injured clients in South Florida since we were founded in 2007.
 Our lawyers have won hundreds of millions of dollars in compensation for them in the process.